Tutankhamun: Facial appearance

 In 2008, Egyptologist Stuart Tyson Smith criticized the skin-tone choice of the 2005 study, stating that the light skin tone was indicative of a bias, elaborating that ancient Egyptians were generally of darker skin tone, especially in more southern regions.
 In 2022, bioarcheologist Andrew Nelson used CT scans and the 3D bioimaging software, Dragonfly, to create a virtual model of Tutankhamun's face.
 The result was distinct from prior reconstructions from skull CT scans.
 Nelson stated that the skull anatomy guided the project which made for a more realistic reconstruction.
 Nelson's study did not overlay a skin tone on the facial reconstruction.
 In 2023, researchers developed a new version of Tutankhamun's face using further CT scans.
 Results greatly resembled the results of the CT scan reconstruction performed in 2005.
 The skin tone was also akin to the skin tone chosen in the 2005 study.

 Depictions of Tutankhamun deemed Afrocentristic have repeatedly generated protest and tension.
 In 2023, an exhibit titled "Kemet: Egypt in Hip-Hop, Jazz, Soul and Funk" at the Dutch National Museum of Antiquities in Leiden, Netherlands depicted a statue of rapper Nas's (1999) I Am... album cover, which portrays Nas's face in the Mask of Tutankhamun.
 Egyptian antiquities expert Abd al-Rahim Rihan accused the exhibit curators of promoting Afrocentric pseudohistory by displaying the Tutankhamun mask with black facial features, indirectly advocating the black Egyptian hypothesis.
 Similarly, Ahmed Belal, an Egyptian member of parliament, accused the exhibit curators of "distorting Egyptian identity" and "attacking Egyptian heritage and civilization."
 The exhibit curators denied the accusations, stating that the exhibit takes a neutral position on the race of ancient Egyptians.
-Daniel Soliman, the exhibition curator, who himself is half-Egyptian, stated that some Egyptians feel an exclusive possession to the pharaonic heritage, while the African diaspora's artistic envisioned of ancient Egypt has been ignored.
+Daniel Soliman, the exhibition curator, who himself is half-Egyptian, stated that some Egyptians feel an exclusive possession to the pharaonic heritage, while the African diaspora's artistic vision of ancient Egypt has been ignored.
 Museum director Wim Weijland stated that the exhibition is about art, not racially classifying ancient Egyptians.